 How Much Does Software Development Cost?

-6 Key Factors Influencing Your Software Development Costs
+Key Factors that Affect Your Custom Software Development Costs

-Roughly speaking, the project size takes into account the size of the software and the size of the user base.
-The size of the software is measured by the number of screens or pages it has.
-The size of the user base is the number of end-users it is expected to serve.
+The project size refers to the scope and complexity of a particular enterprise software.
+It encompasses multiple factors that clarify the work extent and magnitude involved in completing the project.
+Roughly speaking, the size of a project takes into account the size of the software and the size of the user base.
+The size of the software is measured by the number of screens or pages it has, and the size of the user base is the number of end-users it is expected to serve.

-The table below provides a quick rundown of the project scope, price range, and time estimates for 4 main types of software solutions scaled to their sizes.
-The simplest solution is software modification, and the most complex is developing new software.
+The table below provides a quick rundown of the project scope, price range, and time estimates for four main types of software solutions scaled to their sizes.
+The simplest solution is software modification; the most complex is developing new software.

 SmallMediumLargeEnterprise